 Ranging from the duration of the race, the type of racetrack, to each driver's particular protective gear, there are many different specifications and rules that go into a NASCAR race.

 There are a few different types of NASCAR race tracks and they all vary in size.
 The Daytona's oval track is 2.5 miles long and the Michigan Speedway is 2 miles long.
-This can take nearly 200 laps to complete!
+Races range from 200 to 500 laps to complete!

 Other tracks include the Talladega Superspeedway, Pocono Raceway, Indianapolis Motor Speedway and the New Hampshire Motor Speedway.
 Tracks do not exceed 2.5 miles long.